Original article by Douglas Ashby 1999, transcribed by Margaret Craddock

 David James built this factory on the High Street for the manufacture of clothing c1874.
 Wallis & Linnell then used it for the same purpose c1885 to c1930.

-With the shop premises on the front (now a restaurant), it was used by Compere Shoes and the Alliance Boot Company.
+Together with the shop premises on the front (now a restaurant), it was subsequently used by Compere Shoes and the Alliance Boot Company.

 See also the feature on Burton's Clothing Industry